mdkessler/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Michael D. Kessler is a statistical geneticist within the Analytical Genetics and Data Sciences (AGDS) group at the Regeneron Genetics Center (RGC) of Regeneron Pharmaceuticals.
-In this role, I apply statistical genetic techniques and modeling for the identification and interpretation of biological targets.
-My work is highly interdiscplinary, and I greatly enjoy working with colleagues across statistical, translational, experimental, legal, and executive teams in order to further the development of novel therapeutics.
+In this role, he applies statistical genetic techniques and modeling for the identification and interpretation of biological targets.
+His work is highly interdiscplinary, and he greatly enjoys working with colleagues across statistical, translational, experimental, legal, and executive teams in order to further the development of novel therapeutics.

 <!--
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/MichaelDKesslerResume.pdf" "newtab" >}}resumé{{< /staticref >}}.